 Radon gas is measured in preferred radon level measurement unit (Becquerels per cubic meter, Bq/m3.)
-Public Health England has published this map (to the right) showing where high levels are more likely.
+UK Health Security Agency (UKHSA). (formerly PHE) has published this map (to the right) showing where high levels are more likely.

 The darker the colour the greater the chance of a higher level.
 The chance is less than one home in a hundred in the white areas and greater than one in three in the darkest areas.

 Every building contains radon but the levels are usually low.
 The chances of a higher level depend on the type of ground.
-Public Health England has published a map showing where high levels are more likely.
+UK Health Security Agency (UKHSA). (formerly PHE) has published a map showing where high levels are more likely.
 The darker the colour the greater the chance of a higher level.
 The chance is less than one home in a hundred in the white areas and greater than one in three in the darkest areas.

 BUYING/ SELLING A PROPERTY IN A RADON AFFECTED AREA?